The magnitude of odd balls via Hankel determinants of reverse Bessel polynomials: Proof of the generalized key integral

 \end{proof}

 \begin{cor} For $k\ge 1$ and $i\ge 0$ both sequences $(\psi_i(r))_{i=0}^\infty$ and $(\psit_i(r))_{i=0}^\infty$ satisfy the following formula

 So if, further, $i\le p$ and $i+k>p$ then

-\end{cor} We can use this to show how subsets of our functions span a certain solution sets. \begin{thm} For $p\ge k \ge 1$, if $g$ is a spherically symmetric smooth function defined on a neighbourhood of the origin in $\R^n$ with $(I-\Delta)^kg(r)=0$ then there exists a set of constants $\{c_i\}_{i=p-k+1}^p$ such that
+\end{cor} We can use this to show how subsets of our sets of functions span certain solution sets. \begin{thm} For $p\ge k \ge 1$, if $g$ is a spherically symmetric smooth function defined on a neighbourhood of the origin in $\R^n$ with $(I-\Delta)^kg(r)=0$ then there exists a set of constants $\{c_i\}_{i=p-k+1}^p$ such that